-March - Financial Aid Award Letters will be generated with scholarship award information.
+March - Financial Aid Award Letters will be generated.

 July - The scholarship system will shut down to archive the prior academic year’s information.

 Write an essay titled “My Story” that tells the scholarship review committee about you.
 Your essay should be single space and not exceed one page.
 Be specific about your academic and career goals.
 Discuss any obstacles you have overcome and any specific financial needs you have.
 This is your opportunity to share what makes you unique and deserving of a scholarship.
 If you need help writing your “My Story”, go to the “Tips for Writing Your “My Story” Essay section on our scholarships webpage.

 Log into AcademicWorks, the Pioneer Scholarship management system, by following the five easy steps below: